Quantum computation of conical intersections on a programmable superconducting quantum processor

-Realizing VQE-SA-CASSCF for this system is much more difficult than the previous benchmark in several aspects.
+Realizing VQE-SA-CASSCF for this molecule is much more difficult than the previous case in several aspects.
 First, the UCCSD ansatz will introduce about 750 quantum gates with around 40 parameters.
 Second, the number of Pauli terms in the active space Hamiltonian is much larger than that for the CAS(2e,2o) model of \ce{C2H4}.
 To resolve the first problem, we used the qubit-ADAPT\cite{Tang_2021} performed on noiseless simulators to derive simpler PQCs (see Methods for details), while maintaining the accuracy with respect to the exact energy below 1 milli-Hartree.
-The resulting PQCs are shown in Fig. \ref{fig:h3}.
-Note that the qubits have been properly selected to avoid nonadjacent two-qubit gates, which otherwise would require the introduction of swap gates.
+The resulting PQCs are summarized in Figs. \ref{fig:h3}a and \ref{fig:h3}b for the A$_1$ and B$_1$ states, respectively.
+Note that the qubits have been properly chosen to avoid nonadjacent two-qubit gates, which would otherwise require the introduction of swap gates.
 To alleviate the second problem, we used a grouping technique\cite{verteletskyi_measurement_2020}, which utilizes the qubit-wise commutativity between Pauli terms in the Hamiltonian or 2-RDMs, to reduce the number of measurements (see Methods for details).

 Apart from these algorithmic improvements, a few other adjustments were implemented to make the VQE-SA-CASSCF experiments robust.
 On the hardware implementation side, the fast-reset method\cite{McEwen_2021} is utilized to reduce the trigger repeat period to 20 microseconds.
 Besides, the fidelity of the gate is regularly checked every 10 minutes to mitigate potential fluctuations in the system state.
-We have also replaced the COBYLA algorithm for optimizing wavefunction parameters by the Bayesian optimization with skopt\cite{scikit_optimize} for having a better performance in the presence of noise.
+We have also replaced the COBYLA algorithm for optimizing wavefunction parameters by the Bayesian optimization with skopt\cite{scikit_optimize} for having a better performance in the presence of noises.
 These adjustments are crucial for the VQE-SA-CASSCF experiments.
+Note that due the increased impact of noise, VQE-SA-CASSCF can only converge with a loose criteria ($\Delta E_{\mathrm{av}}< 3\times 10^{-3}$ Hartree) in this case.